 Global Initiatives/Binational Center

-- Creating communication streams with international universities and other organizations.
+- Creating communication streams with international universities and other global organizations.

 - Enhancing the development of binational community service programs.

-- Highlighting public service with specific programs geared to train and develop strategies for cross-border collaboration and enhance the management of local and international non-profit organizations.
+- Highlighting public service with specific programs geared to train and develop strategies for cross-border collaboration in global communities.

-- Training, developing, and educating the next generation of leaders through diverse engagements with international communities.
+- Training, developing, and educating the next generation of leaders through diverse engagements with international communities in the global community.

 Two certificates are offered through this office: